REBELinBLUE/kube-guide/3-tutorial.md

       args: ["--vm", "10", "--vm-bytes", "250M", "--vm-hang", "1", "--vm-keep"]
 ```

-Apply the *Manifest* and the *Pod* will start, after 5 seconds it will start using up more memory.
-You should see the
+Apply the *Manifest*, the *Pod* will start and it will start using up more memory.
+You should soon see the *Pod* status
-*Pod* status change to "OOMKilled", the container will restart a few times and eventually the *Pod* ends up in the
+change to "OOMKilled", the container will restart a few times and eventually the *Pod* ends up with a status of
-status of "CrashLoopBack" (this is because our *Pod* is crashing quickly and often, normally it would just restart).
+"CrashLoopBack" (this is because our *Pod* is crashing quickly and often, normally it would just restart).
+Describe
-Describe the *Pod* and you will see it is being killed because it is out of memory.
+the *Pod* and you will see it is being killed because it is out of memory.

 ```bash
 ❯ kubectl describe pod/limit-test